 Radiography & Simulation Labs

 KCC’s Radiography Program is approved by the Joint Review Committee on Educational Programs in Radiologic Technology.
+The program was reviewed in 2019 and given the full eight year accreditation through September 2027.
 Students may contact JRCERT at:

 20 N Wacker Dr.